droogmic/rpi-cam-web-docker/README.md

 + It may not function as advertised.
 + Submit pull requests to improve this project.
 + Currently only works with nginx server.
-+ Contains workarounds for problems found during the normal install problems
++ Contains workarounds for problems found running the normal install script in a container
-+ Liable to break as the source github repo changes.

 ## File description
 + makefile - main makefile for controlling builds and containers